siglun/danish-sonnets/README.md

 ## Finding poems

 The ADL text corpus contains [literary texts](https://github.com/kb-dk/public-adl-text-sources).
-Since the texts are encoded in according the [TEI guidelines](https://tei-c.org/release/doc/tei-p5-doc/en/html/index.html) it is easy to find poetry in those files.
+Since the texts are encoded according to the [TEI guidelines](https://tei-c.org/release/doc/tei-p5-doc/en/html/index.html) it is easy to find poetry in those files.
 Typically a piece of poetry is encoded as [lines within line groups](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-lg.html).
 More often than not the line groups are embedded in &lt;div> ... &lt;/div> elements.